Ashram (Balmiki): Worship services

 The Ashram is open to all who wish to enter, anyone who goes to the Ashram is welcome to stay as long as they wish and are welcome regardless of race, gender, caste or creed.

 All Balmikis follow certain rules of conduct and before entering the worship room everyone is expected to remove their shoes as a sign of respect but also for general cleanliness.
 However, devotees may not enter the Ashram if they are carrying alcohol, drugs, or meat.
 As devotee enter the worship room they approach the Ramayana which is covered with an embroidered cloth and is kept on a platform covered with a special canopy.

 Each devotee kneels before the Ramayana and makes their offering of prayer and money.
 It is not essential that devotees offer money and some may wish to donate food towards the Langar.
 The devotees then retreat to find a place to sit down.
-Usually a picture of Valmik is placed in front of the Ramayana to help focus concentration and incense sticks are lit to purify the air.
+Usually a picture of Valmiki is placed in front of the Ramayana to help focus concentration and incense sticks are lit to purify the air.

 Everyone sits on the floor to show that everyone is equal in the eyes of God, regardless of whether they come from a rich or poor background.
 However, it is usually found that men and women sit separately.
 The women tend to sit on the left side of the room whilst the men sit on the right.
 There is no Balmiki religious significance for this except for Sikh traditional influence on the community.

 There is no special day for worship during the week, but since work restricts one’s availability for worship, most Balmiki’s attend the Ashram on Sundays.
 Devotees are at liberty to come and go at any time during the Pooja service, which usually lasts about three hours.

 The Pooja begins by everyone standing up to say a prayer which is called the Ardas (Balmiki), then the Poojari (Priest) begins to read sections of the Ramayana.

 At short intervals reading from the Ramayana will stop and devotees will be called to the platform to preach and sing hymns.
 At the end of the Pooja the whole congregation will stand and say a prayer called the Arthi.

 The Arthi is followed by the distribution of Karah Prashad, which is made from flour, sugar, butter and water.
 Karah Parshad is given to each devotee who has come to hear the Ramayana.
 The food is taken from one bowl only and is a symbol of unity.

 Eventually, all the devotees will congregate in the Langar hall, for a meal, for which no one has to pay.
 All are welcome to share the Langar, which is always vegetarian.
 Sharing of food together is designed to unite people from all sections of the society and to promote equality between all human beings.

 In some Ashrams, a Guru Granth Sahib is kept alongside the Ramayana and Mazhabi Sikhs worship together with Balmikis.